emmasarge/emptypantry/README.md

 ## Objective: To reduce food waste and offer inspiration to those with a bare fridge or cupboard by providing easy, affordable and healthy recipes.

-##Debugging
-1 Had issues with the enter button on the homepage.
-Initially I played with margin, and padding to try and center the button, i ended up finding bootstrap to be most effective.

 # Empty Pantry
 —
 Empty Pantry is a resourceful site/app to find cooking inspiration to use the last of the ingredients in the cupboard or fridge, to reduce food waste and to encourage home-cooking.
 The recipes offer approachable instructions, there are healthy options and the recipes are cost-efficient.
 Using a simple API to retreive recipes from a database, Empty Pantry aims to invite users to try home-cooking and have fun!